RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 sentence type.
 To generate the stimuli, we recorded native Spanish speakers of 8 different varieties (Cuban, Castilian, Andalusian, Puertorican, Chilean, Argentinean, Mexican, and Peruvian).
 The 8 native speakers all produced the same 64 critical items.
-We segmented all the utterances using Praat and normalized them for peak intensity.
+We segmented the all utterances using Praat and normalized them for peak intensity.
 The 2AFC task consists of 64 trials in which the stimuli presented are randomized across speaker variety.
 Each variety has the same probability of being selected on a given trial, such that, on average, a given participant will hear each variety approximately 8 times.
-The 2AFC task will be administered online using PsychoPy and participants will be recruited using Prolific.
-The task takes approximately 5 minutes to complete.
+The 2AFC task will be administered online using Psychopy and participants will be recruited using Prolific.
+The task takes approximate 5 minutes to complete.

-The LexTALE task is a lexical decision experiment in which the participants are presented with real and nonsense words (in Spanish).
-They have to decide if the word they are presented with is real or not using the keyboard (‘1’ for real, ‘0’ for fake).
-The purpose of the LexTALE task is to get an assessment of the participants' vocabulary size in Spanish, which is assumed to be a proxy for Spanish proficiency.
+The LexTALE task is lexical decision experiment in which the participants are presented a real and nonsense words (in Spanish).
+They decide if the word they are presented in real or not using the keyboard (‘1’ for real, ‘0’ for fake).
+The purpose of the LexTALE task is to get an assessment of the participants vocabulary size in Spanish, which is assumed to be a proxy for Spanish proficiency.
 The LexTALE task takes approximately 5 minutes to complete.
 <!-- We could add a citation for the vocabulary size being a proxy for proficiency-->

-Finally, participants will complete the Empathy Quotient (EQ, Baron-Cohen & Wheelwright, 2004), a 60-item questionnaire that presents likert-type items ranging from ‘strongly agree’ to ‘strongly disagree’.
+Finally, participants will complete the Empathy Quotient (EQ, Baron-Cohen & Wheelwright, 2004), a 60-item questionnaire that presents lykert-type items ranging from ‘strongly agree’ to ‘strongly disagree’.
 The EQ is scored to produce a single value indicating an individual’s level of empathy.
 The EQ takes approximately 7 minutes to complete.